matthew-fitzgerald123/CSE3421ClassroomApplication/README.md

 1. download repo, cd to main project directory
 ### "cd CSE3421ClassroomApplication" ###

+2. create the database backend (pip install sqlite 3 if you don't have it)
+### "python3 database_script.py" ###

-2. run the server (You may need to install some dependencies before it can run succesfully)
+3. run the server (You may need to install some dependencies before it can run succesfully)
 ### "node server.js" ###

-3. go to project page
+4. go to project page
 ### open http://localhost:3000 in web browser ###